 This is also what separates an index from a single proxy such as one government yield or one corporate spread.
 Any single series describes pressure in one segment of the financial landscape.
 A financial conditions index is built to preserve cross-channel pressure, including periods when one part of the system eases while another part tightens.
 That wider construction makes the index a summary of the financing backdrop rather than a narrow signal from one market.

-Structural role in market and macro transmission
+Structural role in financial transmission

 A financial conditions index sits between formal policy decisions and the broader financing environment.
 It does not represent the policy move itself, and it does not describe a single market in isolation.
 Its purpose is to summarize how policy settings, market pricing, lending behavior, liquidity, and risk tolerance combine to shape real-world financing conditions across the economy.